-The two things that characterize A{pr}^ algorithms from the set of $UDXBB{pr}$ algorithms, and that may cause A{pr}^ to be suboptimally efficient in inconsistent instances are:
+We begin considering the two things that characterize A{pr}^ algorithms from the set of $UDXBB{pr}$ algorithms, and that may cause A{pr}^ to not be optimally efficient in inconsistent instances:

 Figure 2: Counterexamples that show cases where A{pr}^ is not optimally efficient, when pruning according to the dominance relation below each figure.
 The "..." region represents an arbitrarily large region of the state space that will be expanded by A{pr}^ , but could be avoided with a different pruning or expansion order strategies.
 In (a) h = 0 for all states, in (b) each node is labeled with its h value.